 Our incredible charities are up to big things every day.
-So to connect the generous people supporting them with the impact their contributions have, we share stories each month and produce a print and online publication: The Generosity Journal.
+So to connect the generous people supporting them with the impact their contributions have, we produce a quarterly print and online publication called The Generosity Journal where you can read feature stories from our partner charities, profiles and interviews with people doing good things behind the scenes, inspiring ideas, and updates from the 1% community.

 Recent stories & interviews.